 Alzheimer's disease (AD) is a chronic, progressive neurodegenerative disorder characterised by a global, non-reversible impairment in cerebral functioning.

-Characterised by memory loss, loss of social and occupational functioning, diminished executive function, speech and motor deficits, personality change, plus behavioural and psychological disturbance.
+AD is characterised by memory loss, loss of social and occupational functioning, diminished executive function, speech and motor deficits, personality change, and behavioural and psychological disturbance.